 17. Take in a show at the Pioneer Center for the Performing Arts

-If you’re ever in Reno, be sure to check out the Pioneer Center for the Performing Arts.
-It’s housed in an iconic golden dome that was constructed back in 1968.
-The theater itself is really spacious, with 986 square meters of floor space at ground level.
+If you’re ever in Reno, check out the Pioneer Center for the Performing Arts.
+It’s housed in an iconic golden dome constructed in 1968.
+The theater is spacious, with 986 square meters of ground-level floor space.

 And the views from the inside are just as spectacular as the exterior.
 The Pioneer Theater is home to several Reno art companies, including the Reno Philharmonic Orchestra and The Associated Artists Performing Arts.
 It is one of the best things to enjoy on a Downtown Reno tour.